 Like everywhere along the Wadden Sea shores in the fourteenth and fifteenth centuries, the small republics of the tidal marshlands had to fight battle after battle against foreign aggressors who tried to subdue them.
 Whether they were counts, bishops, or cities, all tried to lay their hands on these fertile and strategically located lands.
 And if they were not foreign, then they were local headmen who tried to obtain dominion over a republic.
 The region of Butjadingen and Stadland at the low reaches of the River Weser was no exception to this.
-The title of the blog post quotes the last words of a free Rüstringer Frisian, of which Butjadingen and Stadland were part, before he was beheaded.
+The title of the blog post quotes the last words of a free Rüstringer Frisian, where Butjadingen and Stadland was part of, before he was beheaded.

 People lived on terps (artificial settlement mounds) locally called a Warden.
 The way to survive in this environment.
 Most names of villages have warden or würde(n) as a suffix.
 For example: Boitwarden, Eckwarden, Einwürden, Eiswürde, Ellwürden, Fedderwarden, Grebswarden, Golzwarden, Hammelwarden, Hollwarden, Iggewarden, Langwarden, Phiesewarden, Schweewarden, Sinswürden, Sürwürden, Syuggewarden, etc. And we already mentioned Hartwarden.
 So, if people did not know they lived on a terp, the name made that clear to them.
 Every second of the day.